 The Measure J Expenditure Plan includes a program, line 15: Transportation for Seniors & People with Disabilities.
 The name generally self-describes the activities that the program funds.
-There is an additional program in Measure J, line 20a: Additional Transportation Services for Seniors & People with Disabilities, which provides the TRANSPAC area an additional 0.5% for
+There is an additional program in Measure J, line 20a: Additional Transportation Services

-TRANSPAC typically issues a call for projects for a two-year cycle and approves two-years of programming in June of the even numbered year.
+TRANSPAC typically issues a call for projects for a two-year cycle and approves two-years of programming in June of the even numbered years.
 TRANSPAC last issued a call for projects at the end of 2021 for a two-year cycle and approved a program of projects for FY 2022/2023 and FY 2023/2024 in June 2022.
 The previous Line 20A program awarded approximately \$1.2 million dollars.
 Staff anticipates presenting a new draft program for approval in June 2024.